Temeluchus

 Temeluchus (also Temelouchus and Temlakos) is an angel described in various early Christian texts.
-He first appears in the 2nd century Apocalypse of Peter as a care-taking angel who looks after children who died to infanticide, and the phrase may well have literally simply meant "care-taking one" as a description without meaning it was a name.
+He first appears in the 2nd-century Apocalypse of Peter as a care-taking angel who looks after children who died of infanticide.
+The phrase may well have literally simply meant "care-taking one" as a description without intending it as a name.
 Nevertheless, later works refer to an angel by that name, whether from the Apocalypse of Peter or perhaps the Greek "Telémakhos" (literally, "far-away fighter").
-He prominently appears in the Apocalypse of Paul, which was popular and influential for centuries in the medieval era.
+He prominently appears in the Apocalypse of Paul, which was popular and influential for centuries in the Middle Ages.
 There, he largely tortures souls in hell.
 Temeluchus may have been loosely based on the Greek god Poseidon, as he is depicted as wielding a "great fork" (a trident?) in the Apocalypse of Paul.
 He and an angel named Tatirokos ("keeper of Tartarus") may have been a matched pair, or even two titles for the same angel.
-Some later sources refer to him as the leader of the tartaruchi, the angels of torment (probably satan himself).
+Some later sources refer to him as the leader of the tartaruchi, the angels of torment (probably Satan himself).